centrapay/centrapay-docs/src/api/status-codes.md

 ## 5xx Server Error

 If you get a 500 level error, something has gone wrong on our end.
-Our goal is to never have these codes.
+Retrying should solve the issue.
 Usually a Centrapay Engineer will investigate but bug reports are also welcome at [integrations@centrapay.com]().